skconan/Scanned-Document-Rotation-Correction/README.md

 # Scanned Document Rotation Correction

-  The project creates the models and service API for predicting scanned document images' angles ranging between -90° to 90° from the vertical (counter clockwise to clockwise).
+  The project creates the models and service API for predicting scanned document images' angles ranging between -90° (counter clockwise) to 90° (clockwise) from the vertical.

 ## Setup Environment For Model Training and Testing